Yashas120/Multiview-3D-Reconstruction/README.md

 Datasets are also present in the `/Datasets` directory

-A few runs are present in the `\res` directory as well
+A few runs are present in the `/res` directory as well